2016-08-28 13.23.32.jpg

 Caroline Boyd determined how our favorite satellite virus PLE manipulates phage capsid assembly - check it out in eLife and read the Research Highlight in Nature Reviews Microbiology

 We’ve always wondered how interactions between Vibrio cholerae and phages may be influenced by the gut environment.
-Zoe Netter discovered that changes to phage receptor availability in conditions relevant to the gut context can provide V. cholerae with transient protection from phage attack, read the preprint here
+Zoe Netter discovered that changes to phage receptor availability in conditions relevant to the gut context can provide V. cholerae with transient protection from phage attack, read the paper here

 October 2022